 CSU graduates have the qualities to meet new challenges, and can make a difference in the industry across the world through their expertise in new forms of agriculture.

 Today there is an exciting range of professional careers within the food, wine and fibres industries.
-Whether you are interested in feeding the world, adapting to climate change, developing the environment or managing future energy sources, Charles Sturt University will help you pursue your passions.
+Whether you are interested in feeding the world, adapting to climate change, developing the environment or managing future energy sources, CSU will help you pursue your passions.

 Agriculture is a vital sector of the jobs market, and almost anything is possible for a driven and committed graduate in this field.